Initiating a run

 Running your algorithm on one of the available backends is initiated by clicking on the RUN

-- The backend that has been selected for this experiment
+- The backend that shall be used for this experiment

 - The name of the current experiment (can be changed by the user)